benofben/arbit/README.md

 Sometime after that, the code was modified to use Oracle and I had to custom build the cx_Oracle driver.
 By 2015, it used python3, mongodb and ran on AWS.
 It also included a little PHP and d3 visualization.

 During 2016, I rewrote it to use GCP BigQuery and AppEngine.
 At the time there were a lot of issues with the BigQuery driver and it seemed like pure serverless wasn't quite there as AppEngine was missing various language features and isn't serverless anyway.
 The goal at the time was to use Cloud ML and Cloud Datalab.
-In 2018, Cloud Functions looked like a solution but they're still in beta and only support node.js.
+In 2018, Cloud Functions looked like a solution but they were still in beta and only supported node.js.

 In November 2017, AWS came out with Sagemaker.
 Between that, S3, Lambda and Athena, it seemed like giving the AWS ecosystem a try was in order.
 It turned out Lambda has a 5 minute limit on function duration.
 That's because it's a synchronous request/reply model.
 That then cascaded into a nightmarish architecture that would require Lambda, SNS/SQS, DynamoDB, EMR and S3 all to ETL some files around.
 Given all that, I decided we're too early for serverless.